 Dependents are formula cells that depend on other cells.
 If I select C11 and click trace dependents, Excel draws arrows to all the cells that depend directly on the result of the formula in C11.

-We can try the same thing with F8 selected.
+Let's try the same thing with cell F8 selected.
 We can see that F8 calculates savings per day using C5, C11, and F5.
 These cells are direct precedents.
-And, cells F9, F10, and F11 are all dependents of the result in F8.
+Cells F9, F10, and F11 are all dependents of the results in F8.

 So that how precedents and dependents work.